Petronian/dynamic-cards/README.md

 that allows Anki to ping LLMs to slightly change the content of your cards each time you review them.

+This extension currently relies solely upon **Mistral AI** for generating and serving new content; please note that your cards will be used as training data if you use Mistral's free tier for your API key.

 ## Download and installation

 Head over to the [AnkiWeb page](https://ankiweb.net/shared/info/1902186394)